Online matrix factorization for Markovian data and applications to Network Dictionary Learning: Application II: Network dictionary learning by online NMF and motif sampling

 In order to solve the network denoising problems, we first apply Algorithm \ref{alg:NDL} with $21$-chain motifs with $r=25$ columns in the dictionary matrix to learn a network dictionary for each of these four networks, and we use each dictionary to reconstruct the network from which it was learned using Algorithm \ref{alg:network_reconstruction} with parameters $T=200,000$, $\lambda=0$, and $\mathtt{MCMC}=\mathtt{ApproxPivot}$.
 The reconstruction algorithms output a weighted network $G_{\textup{recons}}=(V,A_{\textup{recons}})$.
-For denoising subtractive (resp., additive) noise, we classify each nonedge (resp., edge) in the corrupted network as `positive' if its weight in $A_{\textup{recons}}$ is strictly \textit{less} than some threshold $\theta$ and `negative' otherwise.
+For denoising additive noise, we classify each edge in the corrupted network as `positive' if its weight in $A_{\textup{recons}}$ is strictly \textit{larger} than some threshold $\theta$.
+For denoising subtractive noise, we classify each nonedge in the corrupted network as `positive' if its weight in $A_{\textup{recons}}$ is strictly \textit{less} than some threshold $\theta$ (see Remark \ref{remark:NDR} for why we use the opposite directionality of classification for subtractive noise).
 By varying $\theta$ we construct a receiver operating characteristic (ROC) curve that consists of points whose horizontal and vertical coordinates are the false-positive rate and true-positive rate, respectively.
+For instance, if $\theta=0$ in the additive (resp., subtractive) noise case, almost all edges (resp., nonedges) will be classified as `positive' (resp., `negative'), so it will correspond to the corner $(1,1)$ (resp., $(0,0)$) in the ROC curve.

 In Figure \ref{fig:NR_denoising}, we show the ROC curves and corresponding area-under-the-curve (AUC) scores for our network-denoising experiments with subtractive and additive noise for all three networks.
 For example, if one adds $50\%$ of false edges to the \dataset{Facebook} so that 88,234 edges are true and 44,117 edges are false, then our method achieves AUC of 0.845, and is able to detect over $78\%$ (34,411) of the false edges while misclassifying $20\%$ (17,647) of the true edges (see Figure \ref{fig:NR_denoising} left).
 In Table \ref{table:1}, we also compare the performance of our method against some popular supervised algorithms based on network embedding, such as node2vec \citep{grover2016node2vec}, DeepWalk \citep{perozzi2014deepwalk}, and LINE \citep{tang2015line} for the task of denoising $50\%$ subtractive noise for \dataset{SNAP Facebook}, \dataset{H. Sapiens}, and \dataset{arXiv}.
 It is important to note that, unlike these methods, our algorithm for network denoising is \textit{unsupervised} in the sense that it never requires any information from the original network $G$.
 Nonetheless, our algorithm shows comparable performance and in two cases the best results among all methods considered here.